breezy-codes/Time-Variants-Authority/Python-Scripts/Decryption-Script/README.md

 ## Purpose

-The primary purpose of this project is to decrypt all files in a given folder.
+The primary purpose of this is to decrypt all files in a given folder.
 The key for decryption is derived from a code word that must match the one used during encryption.
 The decryption algorithm used is AES in CBC mode, with padding removed to restore the original file data.
 The consists of a single Python file that handles key derivation, file decryption, and folder traversal to decrypt multiple files at once.

 ### Code Breakdown